mwmac88/pick-a-flick/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project was created to gain more familiarity with TypeScript and React (along with hooks)
+This project was created to gain more familiarity with TypeScript and React (along with hooks).

-The aim of this project was
+The aim of this project was to retrieve information from the TMDB API and display to the user with filtering and sorting.

-The application consists of
+The application consists of an infinite scrolling list of movies and the ability to filter and sort.
+There is also a random movie selector based on user-defined criteria.

 <p align="right">(<a href="#top">back to top</a>)</p>